lderoeck/AI-Project/README.md

 We first implement a base recommender based on the content-based recommendation approach, we will later attempt to optimise this recommender for our dataset.

-### Content analyzer
+### Content analyser
-The content analyzer is responsible for analyzing the items and creating easily processable item representations.
+The content analyser is responsible for analysing the items and creating easily processable item representations.
 In the steam dataset, games are already subdivided in different genres and tags.
 The feature vector for each game is thus a simple one-hot encoded vector for all these different genres and tags.
 The feature matrix that is generated for the library of games is by default encoded as a sparse matrix in order to reduce memory consumption.

 We can weight features under the assumption that features that occur less frequently are more informative than those that occur frequently.
 For this, we can use the following tf-idf weighting schemes: